eurogiciel-oss/Tizen-development-report/README.md

 You need 2 things to get the scripts working:

 * An access to Tizen Gerrit
-* A local copy of the Tizen repos
+* A local, updated copy of the Tizen repos

 # Install

-There is no installer (yet) so you need to manually copy the scripts in a directory of your PATH.

-The scripts are located in the scripts/ subdirectories.
+	./install <destination>

 # Run